megai2/d912pxy/README.md

 **Solution**

-  1. Install Release_ps version [from here](https://github.com/megai2/d912pxy/releases).
+  1. Install Release_ps version [from here](https://github.com/megai2/d912pxy/releases)
-  2. Run the game, reproduce visual error.
+  2. Run the game and reproduce visual error
-  3. Exit game, remove d912pxy/pck/shaders_cso.pck
+  3. Exit the game and remove d912pxy/pck/shaders_cso.pck
-  4. Install regular version.
+  4. Install the regular version
-  5. Run the game again.
-Wait for shaders to recompile, as this will take notable time.
+  5. Run the game again and wait for the shaders to recompile (this will take a notable time)
-  6. If error is not fixed, post your issue on github with a description on how to reproduse visual error.
+  6. If the error is not fixed, post your issue on github with a description on how to reproduse the visual error.

 # Support developer